-Of course, all peppers last for a shorter period of time if they are not stored properly.
+Of course, all foods last for a shorter period of time if they are not stored properly.

 You can usually tell by looking or feeling if they are going bad.
 Firm peppers are your best choice, whichever your choice of color.
 Some common traits of peppers getting old are when they show the appearance of wrinkles and a softer skin.
 These peppers can still be used to cook with, but will not be appealing to eat raw.
 Soon after they become soft, they will start to become slimy and mold will begin to develop.
 Cut bell peppers will first start to form a white moistness on the cut side.
 Remember that whenever you see mold, it's time to toss your pepper.

-There are, of course, certain health risks associated with spoiled foods, so always remember to practice food safety and enjoy your foods prior to their eat by dates.
+There are, of course, certain health risks associated with spoiled foods, so always remember to practice food safety and enjoy your foods before their shelf life has expired!

+To extend the shelf life of peppers it is best to store them whole in the vegetable bin of the refrigerator.
 Once a pepper is cut, it should be sealed in a plastic bag and used within a few days.

 For a longer term option, chopped peppers may be frozen in a freezer safe container.
 The best way to freeze peppers is to chop them onto a cookie tray and briefly freeze the tray before transferring them to a freezer safe bag (to keep them from forming one large ball).
 Peppers will develop ice crystals quite quickly so it is best to use them as soon as possible.
 Defrosted peppers will be soft, thus best used for cooking.

 Some benefits of proper food storage include eating healthier, cutting food costs and helping the environment by avoiding waste.